String Multiplication Calculation

 43. Multiply Strings | 🟠 |

-For smaller numbers, you can directly use the operators provided by programming languages for calculations.
-However, if the two factors being multiplied are very large, the data types provided by the language may overflow.
-An alternative approach is to input the numbers as strings and then mimic the multiplication process we learned in elementary school to calculate the result, also represented as a string.
+For small numbers, you can use the operators provided by your programming language to do calculations.
+But if the numbers are very large, the data type might overflow.
+One solution is to input the numbers as strings, then simulate the multiplication process we learned in elementary school, and use strings to represent the result.

 43. Multiply Strings | LeetCode | 🟠